-Expanded Health Care Needs (EHCN) - EHCN services are provided to Members who have complex healthcare needs and conditions, or who is at risk of developing these conditions is imminent.
-The Members that meet EHCN criteria are considered highly impactable and likely to benefit from health coordination services.
-EHCN-eligible Members will have access to a future service called Hale Ola where they reside and consent to enroll with the Hale Ola (see RFP MQD 2021-008 Section 3.7).
+Expanded Health Care Needs (EHCN) - A Member that has complex, costly health care needs and conditions, or who is at risk of developing these conditions is imminent.
+The Members that meet EHCN criteria are considered to be highly impactable and likely to benefit from health coordination services (HCS).